-Insufficiently Documented Home Health Care Service [Refer to WAC 182-551-2220(6)]
+[Refer to WAC 182-551-2220(6)]

-The Medicaid Agency may take back or deny payment for any insufficiently documented home health care service when the Agency determines that:
+The Medicaid agency may take back or deny payment for any insufficiently documented home health care service when the Medicaid agency determines that:

-- The service did not meet the conditions listed in Coverage/Limits; or - The service was not in compliance with program policy.
+- The service did not meet the conditions listed in Coverage/Limits. - The service was not in compliance with program policy.